carvel-dev/carvel/site/content/blog/ytt-validations-preview.md

 The more time you spend doing this, the less time you spend making progress on your _actual_ goal.

 Of course the critical ingredient in all this is that the tool _actually_ solved the problem in the way you want it to.
 And this is it: here's your chance to add your perspective to the mix; a perspective we highly value. 🏆

+## Join the Carvel Community

+We are excited to hear from you and learn with you!
+Here are several ways you can get involved:
+* Join Carvel's slack channel, [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) workspace, and connect with over 1000+ Carvel users.
+* Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
+Suggest how we can improve the project, the docs, or share any other feedback.
+* Attend our Community Meetings, happening every Thursday at 10:30 am PT / 1:30 pm ET.
+Check out the [Community page](/community/) for full details on how to attend.